Perhaps the common definition: a complaint, misgiving or objection.

 In The Concept of a Problem, Gene Agre defines a ‘problem’ exactly: The gap between the current state of affairs and the desired state of affairs.
 If we take Agre’s definition a step further, the problem simply defines what is or might be standing in the way of the goal being achieved.

 The side photo visualises Agre’s definition.
-‘A’ is now, or the current state of affairs.
-‘B’ is the future, or the desired state of affairs.
+‘A’ is now, or the current mindset or state of affairs.
+(In other words, either you are the problem or the situation around you in the problem.)
+‘B’ is the future, or the desired mindset or state of affairs.
 The gap between them is where the idea lives, and what the idea must bridge.
 If the idea doesn’t bridge this gap, it won’t solve the problem.